Concrete Cowboys

+Television pilot (film)

 The film is also known as Highway Action (in Finland), Nashville detective (in Italy) and Ramblin' Man, the latter under which it was released on video by a few companies, including Edde Entertainment.

 Plot

 Will Eubanks (Tom Selleck) and his rowdy gambling buddy J.D.
 Reed (Jerry Reed) are two good-time roustabouts.
 After being caught in a sting card game, the two men are forced to leave town in a hurry.
 Hopping on a freight train, they end up in Nashville and, mistaken for detectives, they are hired to locate a singer (Morgan Fairchild) who has mysteriously disappeared.
 By the time they realize this game is more than either one of them can handle, they are embroiled in an intricate blackmail scheme with deadly results.